tireddy2/draft-fossati-seat-early-attestation/draft-fossati-seat-early-attestation.md

 Attestation when used alone is vulnerable to identity spoofing attacks, in particular when zero-day attacks exist for a class of hardware.
 (TODO: reference).
 Therefore it needs to be combined with traditional authentication, which in the case of TLS takes the form of CA-signed certificates.

-We RECOMMEND that regular applications use the combined mode, which provides the full security guarantees of an authenticated TLS handshake (for the peer/peers being authenticated) as well as guarantees of platform integrity.
+We RECOMMEND that regular applications use authentication and attestation in tandem, to gain the full security guarantees of an authenticated TLS handshake (for the peer/peers being authenticated) as well as guarantees of platform integrity.

 If attestation-only authentication is desired (e.g., for specialized use cases including initial